johnwesleyquintero/Sentinel-Pro/README.md

 <h1 align="center">Your Ultimate AI-Powered Workspace Guardian 🛡️</h1>

-> Sentinel Pro is a sophisticated WPF application meticulously designed to safeguard your valuable work by managing workspace backups and restorations with unparalleled ease.
-Elevating your workflow, Sentinel Pro now integrates **Sentinel AI** 🤖, leveraging the power of the **Gemini API** for intelligent code assistance, natural language backup queries, and more.
-This comprehensive tool ensures your projects are always protected, instantly recoverable, and continuously optimized.
+> Sentinel Pro is a WPF application for managing workspace backups and restorations.
+It integrates **Sentinel AI** 🤖, using the **Gemini API** for code assistance, natural language backup queries, and more.
+This tool protects your projects, making them instantly recoverable and continuously optimized.

 ---